thinkpiece/thinkpiece.github.com/README.md

 2. All post files must begin with YAML Front Matter
 3. Commit and push to the remote repository

-	$ git add -A
-	$ git commit -m "add a post on yyyy-mm-dd"
-	$ git push

 ## Useful Links

 - [Jekyll]